BILD62/Materials/README.md

 ### If I'm a biology student, why should I take coding?
 Biology data is getting bigger and bigger each year!
 There are many flavors of -ohmics (genomics, proteomics, etc.) and each of those types of data analyses can benefit from a bit of coding knowledge.
 Coding can help you visualize your data, run statistics, create computational models of biological systems, and more.

+### What is the work load like for this course?
+The main assessment in this course will be weekly coding assignments.
+In addition, there is a final group project.